Katherine-Brown-8000/Resources-for-Quantum-Simulated-Chemistry/README.md

 One of Quantum computer greatest applications lays in it's ability to simulate chemical reactions.

-> *Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical and by golly it’s a wonderful problem, because it doesn’t look s o easy* — Richard Feynman
+> *Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical and by golly it’s a wonderful problem, because it doesn’t look so easy* — Richard Feynman

 ## Table of contents
 - Packages